MOBILE TRAINING COURSES

 The employees of an organization are the biggest asset.
 You have to grow and nurture them so you can retain their talent to ensure the success of the organization.
 Lena will teach participants how to use the G.R.O.W. model to coach others to help grow them professionally.

-Lena is certified as a trainer and administer of DLI's CSI and CN which will both be administer to participants during the training, and she is a body language and enhanced communications expert.
+Lena is certified as a trainer and administer of DLI's CSI and CN which will both be administered to participants during the training, and she is a body language and enhanced communications expert.

 Participants will learn how to:

 Increase self-awareness and identify personal preferences towards communication and change

 Effectively coach, grow and nurture others by effectively listening and being mindful